-Boundaries of nonresident waterfowl zones are shown on the map on Page 17.
+Boundaries of nonresident waterfowl zones are shown below.
 (Note: Hunters purchasing the statewide license are not restricted to zones.)

-Zone 1 - U.S. Highway 281 from South Dakota to Jamestown; U.S. Highway 52 from Jamestown to Carrington; ND Highway 200 from Carrington to Hurdsfield; and ND Highway 3 from Hurdsfield to South Dakota.
+Zone 1 - U.S. Highway 281 from South Dakota to Jamestown; U.S. Highway 52 from Jamestown to Carrington; ND Highway 200 from Carrington to Hurds-field; and ND Highway 3 from Hurdsfield to South Dakota.